|

 With so many of you asking us questions about the Female Blanket Octopus on our Facebook and Instagram posts, we wanted to share some more fun facts about this beautiful octopus.

-Females Blanket Octopus = Supergirl?
+Females Blanket Octopus = Superwoman?

-Divers on a blackwater dive in the Lembeh Strait off the coast of Indonesia captured the unbelievable moment when a female blanket octopus zoomed by like Supergirl, her colorful cape flowing out behind her in all its glory.
+Divers on a blackwater dive in the Lembeh Strait off the coast of Indonesia captured the unbelievable moment when a female blanket octopus zoomed by like Superwoman, her colorful cape flowing out behind her in all its glory.

 How did they know it was a female?
 Because males don’t have capes!